MykhayloGusak/backend-developer-assessment/README.md

 # related to the policies you must first request to login to receive
 # the token that authorizes you to perform the queries.
 The token
 # must be sent in the header.

+# Run test
+$ npm test

+# The integration tests of the API Rest have been added.
+# Unit tests policy only have been added.
 ```

 ## API Documentation